 Oregon ranks No. 1 for renewable energy uses, according to U.S. World News & Report.

-In 2016, Oregon updated its renewable portfolio standard (RPS) targets, ranking it among the top states in the country.
 The state requires that 50 percent of the electricity provided to Oregonians by two primary suppliers comes from renewable resources by 2040.
+For smaller utilities, that target is 10% renewable electricity by 2025, and for the tiniest utilities of all, a target of 5%.

 Good Use: Oregon’s I-5 Woodburn Interchange and Transit Facility